influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/README.md

 ## Getting Started with TICK and Docker Compose

-This short tutorial will demonstrate starting TICK stack applications (InfluxDB, Telegraf, Kapacitor) with Docker Compose and then using that stack to learn the rudiments of working with Kapacitor and the TICK script domain specific language (DSL).
+This short tutorial will demonstrate starting TICK stack components (InfluxDB, Telegraf, Kapacitor) with Docker Compose and then using that stack to learn the rudiments of working with Kapacitor and the TICKscript domain specific language (DSL).
 It will create a running deployment of these applications that  can be used for an initial evaluation and testing of Kapacitor.
 Chronograf is currently not included in the package.

 This tutorial depends on Docker Compose 3.0 to deploy the latest Docker 17.0+ compatible images of InfluxDB, Telegraf and Kapacitor.